foldda/charian/README.md

 ## How does it work

 Imagine you're moving house: you would first pack household items into boxes, disassemble them if required, and then transport the boxes using a courier company.
-Once the boxes are delivered to the new place, you would unpack the boxes, reassemble the items, and replace them to their designated places.
+Once the boxes are delivered to the new place, you would unpack the boxes, reassemble the items, and put them in their designated location in the new home.

-Serializing data using Charian is similar to the moving house exercise, except we are packing and moving data rather than household items.
+Similar to moving house, serializing data using Charian involves (data) packing, transporting, and unpacking.
 In Charian serialization, a data-sending program would -

-1) create an Rda object and use it as a container,
+1) create an Rda "container" object,
-2) use the **Setter** methods to “pack” data items that require transfer into the container, and then
+2) use the object's **Setter** methods to “pack” data items that require transfer into the container, and then
-3) use the **ToString** method to convert the container to an RDA string.
+3) use the object's **ToString** method to convert it to an RDA string.

-Then, a data "courier" process takes over transporting the data container in the form of a string.
-Such a process can be saving the string to a file or a database table, or sending it to a network destination via a network protocol.
+Then, a data-transporting process (the "courier") takes over for sending the formatted string containing the data - such a process can be saving the string to a file or a database table, or sending it to a network destination via a network protocol.

 In the deserializing process, a data-receiving program, upon having received the RDA string, would -

 1) use the **Parse** method to convert the string back to an Rda container, and
 2) use the **Getter** methods to "unpack" and consume the data items from the container.

-In the above process, the Rda class plays the important role of being a 'container box' for packing and unpacking data items; because it can be turned into a string, it effectively serializes the data it contains.
+In the above process, the Rda class plays the important role of being a 'container box' for storing _arbitrary_ data items; because it can be turned into a string, it effectively serializes the data it contains.

 The IRda interface is a signature indicating an object implements serialization and deserialization (in "the Charian way"): in the **ToRda** method it would specify the data-packing logic that stores the class' properties and the state at designated places inside an Rda container, and in the **FromRda** method it'd specify the logic of unpacking a received Rda container and restoring the object's properties and state using the received data values.

 The "how-to" examples in the next section demonstrate these concepts and operations.

 # Getting Started
-Using Charian is very simple because it has no third-party dependency so there is nothing to set up.
+Using Charian is very simple because it has no third-party dependency so there is nothing to install or setup.
 You can simply include the Charian source files in your project and use Charian's class and interface alongside yours[^4].
 Source-code level integration can simplify your build process and give transparency during debugging (if required).

 [^4]: Tip: you can use the test cases provided in this repo as examples of using Charian.